Mapflow Web UI¶

 “Open with geojson.io” - view the results in the browser using geojson.io.

 geosjon.io also allows you to save the results in a different format (CSV, KML, TopoJSON, WKT, Shapefile).
-To do this, click “Save” and the format of your preference in the menu bar.
+Just click “Save” and select the format of your preference in the menu bar.

-“View on the map” - use the Maplfow’s built-in result viewer, along with the source imagery.
+“View on the map” - use our custom viewer, which displays the results on top of the source satellite images.